alshival/gpt4-Discord-Bot/README.md

 🔔 I can set reminders for you, ensuring you never miss a deadline or forget about that important meeting. ⏰

 💻 Need to write or execute some python code?
-No problem, I've got you covered, with help from DATALL-E, the Fefe Interpreter, and Exeggutor.
+No problem, I've got you covered, with help from DATALL-E, the Fefe Interpreter (formerly the Discord Interpreter), and Exeggutor.

 🎨 I can even generate images based on your descriptions. 🖼️